2026 Toronto Blue Jays season

-The 2026 Toronto Blue Jays season will be the 50th season of the Toronto Blue Jays franchise, and the Blue Jays' 35th full season (37th overall) at Rogers Centre.
-They enter the season as the defending American League champions, the American League East champions, and runners-up of the 2025 World Series.
+The 2026 Toronto Blue Jays season was the 50th season of the Toronto Blue Jays franchise and the Blue Jays' 35th full season (37th overall) at Rogers Centre.
+They entered the season as the defending American League champions, the American League East champions, and runners-up of the World Series.
+The Blue Jays failed to improve upon their 94–68 record from the previous season and were eliminated from playoff contention on September 23.